EssamEmad/Android-CountUpTimer/README.md

 ```
 ##TODO
 1. Add a method that returns a string representation of the timer.
+2. Add a restart method that restarts the timer with the initial settings.
-2. Add a pause method that pauses the timer for a given amount of milliseconds.
+3. Add a pause method that pauses the timer for a given amount of milliseconds.